Kythera-Pather/FlashCardApp/README.md

 # Flash Card App
 The Flashcard Quiz App is an interactive Android application built in Android Studio using Kotlin.
-This app is designed as a learning and self-assessment tool that helps users test their knowledge through True/False flashcards on historical facts.
-The quiz is user-friendly, personalized, and includes features such as a score tracker, feedback system, and a review screen that allows users to reflect on their performance.
+This app is designed as a learning and self-assessment tool that helps users test their knowledge through True/False flashcards on historical facts and to test how must they know and learn from their mistakes .
+The quiz is user-friendly, personalized, and includes features such as a welcome page, score tracker, feedback system, instructions on how to use the App and a review screen that allows users to reflect on their performance.

 Whether you're studying for a history test or just want to challenge your general knowledge, this app provides a fun and educational experience and helps the user learn more about history while testing them on their knowledge.